Lawmakers push abortion restrictions, gun rights expansion - WHIZ News

 NUCLEAR PLANT BAILOUT

-The future of the law that federal investigations say is at the center of the largest bribery scheme in Ohio history is still in limbo as the lame duck session is winding down.
+The future of the law that federal investigations say is at the center of the largest bribery scheme in Ohio history has remained in limbo as the lame duck session is winding down.

-The latest resolution introduced by Republican lawmakers is a bill that would halt the collection of at least $170 million in nuclear and solar subsidies by Energy Harbor for one year.
+But as of Friday afternoon, more than 50 lawmakers from both parties had signed a discharge petition circulated by GOP Rep. Mark Romanchuk that would try to force the chamber to take a vote on a partial repeal that removes the nuclear and coal bailouts in the law.

-Lawmakers failed during a marathon legislative day Thursday to move the bill forward.
+Lawmakers failed, during a marathon legislative day Thursday, to move forward a separate bill that would have delayed the collection of the nuclear and solar subsidies for a year.

 Associated Press writer Julie Carr Smyth and AP/Report for America reporter Farnoush Amiri contributed to this report.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.